 The scope of your project will dictate your budget and how you plan to pay for your remodel.

-Some homeowners, seeing a laundry room remodel as a way to increase their home’s value, may opt to borrow to pay for the project.
-Others may choose to keep things scaled down so they don’t spend beyond what they have on hand.
+Some homeowners could see a laundry room remodel as a way to increase their home’s value, and may opt to borrow to pay for the project.
+Others might choose to keep things scaled down so they don’t spend beyond what they have on hand.
+A home improvement cost calculator can help you figure out how much your project might run you.

 Laundry Room Remodel Ideas